wenping-xie/DeepCTS-B/readme.md

 # PREDAC-TransFluB : Unraveling the Molecular Determinants of Antigenic Evolution of Influenza B Virus by Transformer-Based Deep Learning

 This repository contains the Python scripts used for the analyses in the paper "[Unraveling the Molecular Determinants of Antigenic Evolution of Influenza B Virus by Transformer-Based Deep Learning]".
-The project focuses on predicting the antigenic relationship of influenza viruses (BV and BY) using a deep learning model called PREDAC-Transformer.
+The project focuses on predicting the antigenic relationship of influenza viruses (BV and BY) using a deep learning model called PREDAC-TransFluB.

----

 ## Contents